ionic-team/stencil-site/src/docs/components/templating-and-jsx.md

 If your list is dynamic, i. e., it's possible to change, add, remove or reorder items, you should assign a unique `key` to each element to give it a stable identity.
 This enables Stencil to reuse DOM elements for better performance.
 The best way to pick a key is to use a string that uniquely identifies that list item among its siblings (often your data will already have IDs).

+> Do not use the `map`-function's index variable as a key.
+It does not represent a stable identity of an item as it can change if the order of the list changed or if you added an item to the beginning of the list.
+As such it is not suitable as a `key`.

 ```tsx
 render() {
   return (